Shanghai Story

 Shanghai Story (美丽上海) is a 2004 Chinese film directed by Peng Xiaolian.
 A family drama, the film was the surprise winner of the 19th Golden Rooster Awards in China, where it won best picture over the heavily favored House of Flying Daggers.
-The film's win was also surprising given that the story, according to Arthur Jones of Variety, included references to the Cultural Revolution, which is still a sore subject for Chinese censors.
+The film's win was also surprising given that the story, according to Arthur Jones (film director) of Variety, included references to the Cultural Revolution, which is still a sore subject for Chinese censors.
 Even more surprisingly, the film was little-touched by censors.
 While the film's studio in Shanghai requested changes to the ending, Peng asked for the decision to come from the State Administration of Radio, Film, and Television in Beijing, who chose to leave the film be.

 Plot

 The film follows the rise and fall of a family in Shanghai.
-Once wealthy and capitalist, the family unraveled during the Cultural Revolution in the 1960s and 1970s.
-Their home, once a French concession mansion, was converted into a multi-family dwelling.
+Once wealthy capitalists, the family unravels during the Cultural Revolution; their home, once a French concession mansion, converted into a multi-family dwelling.
 Years later, the matriarch of the family announces that she is dying.
-When her four grown children return, it becomes the first time the family has been under one roof in decades.
+When her four grown children return, it is the first time the family has been under one roof in decades.